Exiled-Team/Scp035/README.md

 # SCP-035

 Adds a passive SCP to the game.
-One item at a time will randomly be selected to be SCP-035 from a configurable list of item types.
+A certain amount of items will randomly be selected to be SCP-035 from a configurable list of item types.
 If a player picks up the item that SCP-035 is disguised as, the player will be killed and a random spectator will be assigned their possessed body.
 Once SCP-035 dies, he will return to disguising into items until his next victim picks him up.

 # Installation